Types of Multidimensional Arrays

 - Columns: Number of columns in each 2D array.

-What Is Two-Dimensional Array In C?
+What is a Two-Dimensional Array in C?

 Syntax Of A 2D Array In C